Incendiary ammunition: World War II

 During World War II, incendiary bullets found a new use: they became one of the preferred types of ammunition for use in interceptor fighters.
-They were not nearly as effective at puncturing bomber aircraft as armor-piercing bullets, but were far more effective than standard bullets because they could also ignite fuel if they came into contact with a fuel tank or pipeline.
+They were not nearly as effective at puncturing bomber aircraft as armor-piercing bullets, but were far more effective than standard bullets because they could ignite fuel if they pierced a fuel tank or pipeline.

 Belgian inventor de Wilde, who was living in Switzerland, invented a new bullet in 1938.
 In December of that year the British Air Ministry purchased the design.
 However, as the bullet had to be made by hand rather than mass-produced, Major C. Aubrey Dixon of the British Royal Arsenal at Woolwich developed a greatly improved bullet with similar incendiary capabilities.
 This was adopted by British forces as the 0.303 Incendiary B Mark VI.
-For security reasons, and to confuse the enemy, it was initially called 'de Wilde' ammunition, even though the design was almost entirely different from the original version.
+For security reasons, and to confuse the enemy, it was initially called "de Wilde" ammunition, even though the design was almost entirely different from the original version.
 The B Mark VI incendiary bullet was packed with nitrocellulose, and a small steel ball was placed in the tip of the bullet to ensure that the chemical exploded on impact.
 As opposed to earlier designs, the B Mark VI was a true incendiary rather than tracer ammunition.

 The B Mark VI incendiary bullets were first issued in June 1940 and tested operationally in the Hawker Hurricane and Supermarine Spitfire in the air battles over Dunkirk.
 The explosive power, coupled with the flash on impact which guided their aim, was much appreciated by pilots.
-The bullets were at first scarce, and as a result, a mix of ball, AP, Mk IV incendiary tracer and Mk VI incendiary were used until production increased to sufficient levels.
+The bullets were at first scarce, and as a result, a mix of ball, AP, Mk IV incendiary tracer and Mk VI incendiary was used until production increased to sufficient levels.
 By 1942 the standard loading for fixed .303s was half loaded with AP and half with incendiary bullets.